 Therefore, consulting a doctor can help.
-Depending on your hearing test doctor will suggest you weather you have any kind of ear infection, impacted wax.
+Depending on your hearing test doctor will suggest you whether you have any kind of ear infection, impacted wax.
 In case the hearing difficulty is due to loud noise.

 Is it Possible to prevent hearing loss?

-Noise-induced hearing loss is only one kind of hearing impairment that one can prevent if he/she practice good hearing health.
+Noise-induced hearing loss is only one kind of hearing impairment that one can prevent if he/she practices good hearing health.
 It becomes a necessity for everyone to understand the risk of noise pollution.
 The best and first option for preventing hearing loss is lowering the volume of sound at its source carefully.
 Then secondly, reducing the time of exposure to loud noise can reduce injury.
 At last Finally, the physical protection from the sounds can reduce its impact.
 Government adjustment has a design to limit occupational exposure to dangerously loud noise.

 Preventing NIHL in children

 Both the children and teacher get affected by poor classroom acoustics.
-In many of the those cases, it is the school authority responsibility to take suitable steps.
+In many of those cases, it is the school authority responsibility to take suitable steps.
 Also, make an environment for good communication.